matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 # MSC4104: Auth Lock: Soft-failure-be-gone!

+This proposal aims to make soft failure redundant, by introducing `m.auth_lock` as a mechanism to stop authorising events that are crafted to reference previous state.
+All without disrupting the history of the room for new users.

 This MSC introduces a new authorization event, the auth-lock.
 When a server issues an authorization event that supersedes an existing event, for example by banning a user, the admin can can choose to